Homeowners are leaving Portland amid the housing crisis

 While some homeless residents say they cannot get into the authorized sites due to availability, others prefer the outdoors rather than being trapped within four walls.
 ‘We are the most harmless people you’ll ever meet,’ TT Sanchez, who lives in one of the camps along the Peninsula Crossing Trail, told KGW8.
 ‘They shouldn’t be scared of us for what?
 Because we live outside?
 That’s the only reason you should be scared of us because we live outside, so if we lived in four walls and a house and stuff would you still be scared of us?’

-DailyMail.com spotted many For Sale signs in neighborhoods all over Portland just within the past week.
+DailyMail.com spotted many For Sale signs in neighborhoods all over Portland.
 ‘It makes you not feel that great about living here,’ Greg Dilkes, who has lived in North Portland for 30 years, told KGW.
 ‘It makes living in the neighborhood harder, not as congenial as it could be.
 It’s the first time in a long time that we’ve actually seriously thought about moving.’

 Local real estate broker Lauren Iaquinta told KGW8 the issue can be unpredictable due to homeless people settling down wherever they want, adding that It varies by neighborhood.
 ‘It’s neighborhood by neighborhood.
 You can be driving through North Portland, and you’re in this lovely area where there’s no issues, and then you can make a turn around the corner and have homeless camps there,’ she said.
 ‘Most people don’t want to have to worry about if they can leave their car parked in their driveway overnight without maybe having it broken into,’ she added.